What future is coming into being? How do personal and collective transformation support the pursuit of sustainable development goals?

 Earth goals and inner goals

 But first, what is the future we are envisioning?
-While each one of us may have our personalized vision of what we would expect to happen next, at the global level, in 2015, all the United Nations Member States adopted the 2030 Agenda for Sustainable Development.
-It is a shared agreement for peace and prosperity for people and the planet, now and into the future.
-At its heart are the 17 Sustainable Development Goals (SDGs), which call for immediate action from both developed and developing countries in a global partnership.
-Take a look at the goals behind the link above.
+While each of us may have our personal vision of what we would expect to happen next, at the global level, all the United Nations Member States adopted the 2030 Agenda for Sustainable Development in 2015.
+It is a shared agreement for peace and prosperity for people and the planet, now and in the future.
+At its heart are the 17 Sustainable Development Goals (SDGs), which call for immediate action from both the world’s countries in a global partnership.

-It is noteworthy that the 17 SDGs are highly interdependent on one another.
+It’s noteworthy that the 17 SDGs are highly interdependent.
 This makes the application of a systemic perspective increasingly important in addressing sustainability problems.

 To accompany the 17 SDGs, a non-profit initiative based in Sweden has created a set of Inner Development Goals (IDG), that presents five dimensions of inner transformation skills needed to contribute to sustainable development goals (SDGs), as follows:

 - Being.
 This set of skills is related to the relationship to yourself.
-It includes abilities such as integrity and authenticity, openness and learning mindset and self-awareness.
+It includes abilities such as integrity and authenticity, openness, a learning mindset and self-awareness.

 - Thinking.
-It’s about your cognitive skills – your knowledge, talents, and ability to think critically.
+This is about your cognitive skills—critical thinking, complexity awareness and perspective skills.
 Also, it’s about the ability to have a long-term orientation and vision.

 - Relating.
-It’s about the ability to care for others and the world through humility, appreciation, empathy, and compassion.
+This is about the ability to care for others and the world through humility, appreciation, empathy and compassion.

-- Collaborating or social skills, such as communication skills, trust, inclusive mindset, and intercultural competence.
+- Collaborating or social skills, such as communication skills, trust, an inclusive mindset and intercultural competence.

 Case study